pbamotra/namo-speech-analysis/README.md

 # namo-speech-analysis
-Code to analyze the content of NaMo's speech content from http://narendramodi.in
+Code to analyze the content of NaMo's speeches from http://narendramodi.in

 Required:
 1. python2.7